Beyond Diet Finds Reliability and Rapid Scaling with Rackspace

 Before coming to Rackspace, Live Smart was hosted on a different major cloud platform.
 “It allowed us to scale easily, but we didn't have root access to the boxes and deployments could take hours at the time,” says Volk.
 “The most disappointing thing about [our previous host] was their support.
 We called them because our site was intermittently down and their tech actually said ‘I'm going to downgrade this from critical to important.’
 We got right off them.”

-Live Smart moved their computing to Rackspace in May 2010, and now use Cloud Servers with Managed Service Level, as well as Rackspace Cloud Load Balancers and Cloud Files.
+Live Smart moved their computing to Rackspace in May 2010, and now use Cloud Servers with Managed Operations, as well as Rackspace Cloud Load Balancers and Cloud Files.
 “We chose Rackspace for the support, and also the service you get: extremely fast configuring and it’s highly flexible,” says Volk.